elephos/buildroot/README.md

   * PHP7
   * Weston

-It produces a tiny image (~150mb), which is ready to boot into a skinny desktop that looks like:
+It produces a *tiny* image, which is ready to boot into a skinny desktop that looks like:

 [![elephos](http://i.stack.imgur.com/oh909.png)](http://github.com/krakjoe/elephos)